flex-development/vfile-reader/README.md

 #### `Reader#peek([k])`

-Get the next `k`-th character from the file without changing the position of the reader, with `null` denoting the end of file.
+Get the next `k`-th character from the file without changing the position of the reader, with `null` denoting end of file.

 ##### `Parameters`